A twisted ankle can lead to the overstretching and tearing of one the ligaments around the ankle joint, known as an ankle sprain.

 The ankle joint is surrounded by a number of ligaments.
 Ligaments are strong, fibrous tissues which hold bones together, providing stability and support.

 If the ankle twists suddenly forcing the foot to move outside its normal range of motion, extra stress is placed on the ligaments.
-If the force is great enough and the ligament is stretched beyond its normal elastic limit, it starts to tear.
+If the force is great enough with a twisted ankle and the ligament is stretched beyond its normal elastic limit, it starts to tear.

 Torn ankle ligaments most commonly occur in those under the age of thirty and are equally prevalent in men and women.